owtf/user-docs/usage/plugins.rst

 Launching Plugins
 -----------------

 Plugins can be launched from the targets table or from individual target report.
-Inorder to launch plugins against multiple targets, select the targets in target manager and launch plugins
+In order to launch plugins against multiple targets, select the targets in target manager and launch plugins

     .. figure:: /images/target_table_selected.png